iccmr-quantum/q1synth/README.md

 Once socket-qasm is up and running, include the query parameter `?qasm` in the app url.
 For example, locally -> `http://localhost:3000/?qasm=true`.
 Successful connection should print an alert in your browser.

 ## Midi Input
 A midi input device can be chosen from the dropdown in the config panel.
 QuSynth listens for control change messages on any midi channel of the selected device.
+A Max patch is included in this repo to map controls to a midi controller.

 ### Midi Mapping
 Control change messages are mapped to the following controls.